Skip to content

 Entity Profiles

 Once an Entity has been created, you can view their profile in BNDRY.
-The profile displays Workspaces, Activities, Forms, and Notes associated with the Entity.
+The profile displays Workspaces, Activities, Documents, and Notes associated with the Entity.

 Entity Relationships